 For example, if you had a team of ten people, and three of them left during the past year, your team’s annual employee turnover rate would be 30%.
 You want this number to be as low as possible, as a low employee turnover is often a key indicator that your staff are happy and content in their roles.

 Often your key team members are popular figures who act as champions and cheerleaders within your organisation.
-They have a huge influence on your culture and motivation levels.
+They have a huge influence on your culture and motivation levels, so their leaving can have a very damaging impact on the remaining employees.

-So how do you improve employee retention?
-What are the secrets to retaining employees, even in a competitive job market?
-We’ve got some solid employee retention strategies for you below.
+So, how do you improve employee retention?
+What are the secrets to retaining staff and reducing employee turnover, even in a competitive job market?
+We’ve got some solid employee retention strategies and tips for you below.

 Onboarding is key